anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Just because something doesn't do what you planned it to do doesn't mean it's useless.
+Quote: Be slow to fall into friendship; but when thou art in, continue firm and constant.

-By: Thomas Edison
+By: Isocrates